erikhom/aida/README.md

 The Adaptive Image Deconvolution Algorithm (AIDA) package was developed mainly by Erik Hom (with invaluable help from Sebastian Haase, creator of Priithon, and Franck Marchis, Planetary Astronomer at SETI Institute & UC-Berkeley) while in John Sedat's lab at UCSF; details are described in J. Opt.
 Soc.
 Am.
 A 24:1580-1600 (2007).

+To contribute please read section Information about algorithm and citations

 # Getting Started